Select Your Location

-In India, the eCommerce industry is witnessing tremendous growth because of the internet connection.
-E-commerce industries are set to record even higher growth with the increase in internet service providers and with the 3g and 4g services at very affordable prices.
+In India, the e-Commerce industry is witnessing tremendous growth because of the internet connection.
+E-commerce industries are set to record even a higher growth with the increase in internet service providers and with the 3G and 4G services at a very affordable price.

 This is the toughest way of starting an e-commerce business.
 It requires a web development team, online marketing team and payment gateway for receiving payments.
 It requires a high amount of investment efforts to build a successful business.
 Creating your own e-commerce website is a long-term initiative.

 It is considered as an easy way to start an e-commerce business.
 To join an e-Commerce marketplace as a seller, often requires only a bank account and GST registration to make the process easy and simple.
 Sellers can join multiple marketplaces to sell their products.

 Before starting an e-commerce business, it is required to incorporate a company or LLP to have the benefits of limited liability and it improves the functioning of the business.
 With the incorporation of a company or LLP Registration, it will ensure opening of a bank account in the name of a business or for obtaining a GST registration.

 Marketplaces allow partnership firms and proprietorship firms to sell on their website.
 In the case of litigation, there will be no limited liability protection.
 In case promoter wants to start a proprietary e-Commerce website then it is preferred to start with a company because it can allow for equity funding which is good for successful e-commerce ventures.